circonus/docs/content/circonus/on-premises/installation/getting-started.md

 ### Circonus Enterprise Broker

-The Circonus Enterprise Broker is supported on the following platforms:
+The Circonus Enterprise Broker is supported on the following platforms (all are amd64/x86_64 only):

- * RHEL/CentOS 6 64-bit
+ * RHEL/CentOS 6
- * RHEL/CentOS 7 64-bit
+ * RHEL/CentOS 7
+ * Ubuntu 20.04

 ### All Other Components

 All other core system components are supported on the following platforms:

- * RHEL/CentOS 7 64-bit
+ * RHEL/CentOS 7 x86_64

 ## Pre-Installation Checklist